Inver Grove, Minnesota Swim Camp Series (Ages 13 & over)

 -> Comprehensive Freestyle Racing Swim Camp (June 28 & 29, 2025)

-Click the “Curriculum Menu” below for details on each swim camp and video session.
+Click the “Curriculum Menu” below for details on each swim camp.

 -> Availability in each session of the swim camp is limited to 24 participants to ensure the highest level learning experience.